Skip to main content

 If you are pregnant and have not had the MMR vaccine, measles may cause birth prematurely, or have a low-birth-weight baby.

-What to do if you have measles
+What to do if you've been exposed to measles

-There is no treatment or cure for measles.
+• There is no treatment or cure for measles.
 Medical care is supportive and can help relieve symptoms and address any complications that may develop.

 An MMR vaccine can also prevent or reduce the severity of infection if administered to an unvaccinated person within 3 days after an exposure (source: KDHE)

-The best defense against measles is the MMR vaccine, with two doses being 97% effective against measles (one dose is 93% effective).
-When more than 95% of people in a community are vaccinated (coverage >95%) most people are protected through community immunity (herd immunity).
+Adults are protected from measles if they have had at least one dose of the MMR vaccine, were born before 1957, or have evidence of immunity from a blood test When more than 95% of people in a community are vaccinated (coverage >95%) most people are protected through community immunity (herd immunity).

 *Click Graphic to Expand Source: CHOP Vaccine Education Center